-Determines the method whereby the router assigns IPv6 addresses to the clients in your local network.
+Determines the method whereby the gateway assigns IPv6 addresses to the clients in your local network.
 Some clients may support only a few of these assigned types, so you should choose it according to the compatibility of clients in your local network.

-- If Internet Connection Type of WAN / SFP WAN is selected as Pass-Through (Bridge), the IPv6 parameters of the LAN port and the other WAN ports cannot be configured. - If Prefix Delegation of WAN / SFP WAN is enabled, the Address Prefix of LAN is automatically assigned by your ISP and you cannot designate an address prefix manually.
+- If Internet Connection Type of WAN is selected as Pass-Through (Bridge), the IPv6 parameters of the LAN port and the other WAN ports cannot be configured. - If Prefix Delegation of WAN is enabled, the Address Prefix of LAN is automatically assigned by your ISP and you cannot designate an address prefix manually.